lchski/lucascherkewski.com/_posts/2016-09-11-no-hidden-links.md

 {:h2}

-Though it should be sufficient, if the accessibility argument isn’t enough, consider one about the spirit of the Internet. links are the fundamental building block of the web.
+Though it should be sufficient, if the accessibility argument isn’t enough, consider one about the spirit of the Internet.
+Links are the fundamental building block of the web.
 They’re *meaningful*.
 They carry weight.
 (With Google, literally so.)
 We have links to thank for a huge part of the web’s success, and its power: with links, we construct the connections that make the web’s potential for disseminating information so potent.